nogibjj/IDS706_DataEngineering_BarbaraFlores_Project3/README.md

 Subsequently, we can visualize how the average position of each artist behaved in the rankings across different countries in the following graph.

 The analysis of the dataset spanning from October 18, 2023, to November 5, 2023, reveals a global music landscape dominated by artists such as "TAYLOR SWIFT," "BAD BUNNY," "DOJA CAT," and others, consistently featured in the top 50 charts of various countries.
 This suggests not only their widespread appeal but also the existence of diverse musical preferences globally, spanning genres from pop to Latin and urban.
 The international presence of artists like "BAD BUNNY" and "DOJA CAT" underscores the influence of cross-cultural collaborations on global popularity.
 Examining the artists' average rankings over time may uncover periodic trends, shedding light on the dynamic nature of music preferences.
 In essence, this analysis provides a snapshot of the music industry during the specified period, offering insights into both the consistent popularity of certain artists and the ever-evolving global musical landscape.

+### ⏰ Automated Trigger

+Finally, the three notebooks in this project have been automated within a Databricks workflow, as showcased in the screencasts and detailed in the demo video.
+The automated trigger has been meticulously set up to seamlessly initiate the pipeline based on a predefined schedule or event, ensuring the efficiency and reliability of the entire data engineering and analysis process.

 ### 📸 Workflow Snapshot
 In the upcoming section, we provide a visual walkthrough of our data engineering and analysis process.
 Through a series of screenshots, you'll be guided step by step, gaining insights into the intricacies of our workflow.
 These snapshots offer a comprehensive view of the tools, methods, and key stages that contribute to our data analysis journey.
 Let's dive into the details and explore the inner workings of our process